pablo-dave/blinkkify/README.md

-# PickBazar Documentation
+# Blinkkify Documentation

 # Introduction

-Fastest E-commerce template built with React, NextJS, TypeScript, GraphQL, Type-GraphQL & Styled-Components.
-Its very easy to use, we used graphql and type-graphql, you can build your schema very easily.
-GraphQL playground makes it’s own documentation, your frontend team will love using it.
+E-commerce template built with React, NextJS, TypeScript, GraphQL, Type-GraphQL & Styled-Components.

 # Tech We Have Used